How to remove Excel passwords (all 6 types)

 WARNING! – When messing around with password removal, it is easy to make files unreadable, so make sure you back up before doing anything.
 After all, there is no point in cracking a password, if the file can’t be viewed afterward.

 Before we even start discussing how to remove passwords, we need to understand the different types of passwords within an Excel file.
-The removal approach will vary for each.
+The removal approach will vary for each type.

 Setting different types of passwords